Normanby le Wold: History

 The village had 37 households at the time of Domesday Book of 1086.

 The Grade II* listed parish church is dedicated to Saint Peter and built of ironstone, dating from the early 13th century and the 14th century.
 It was restored in 1868 by James Fowler.
 Both the vestry and chancel are 19th-century, and the font is 14th-century on a 19th-century base.
 In the south aisle there is a 16th-century gravestone, seen through a large quatrefoil.

 Community

-St Peters church is part of the Walesby Group of Parishes which comprises Brookenby (St Michael and All Angels), Claxby by Normanby (St Mary), Kirmond le Mire (St Martin), North Willingham (St Thomas), Stainton le Vale (St Andrew), Tealby (All Saints), Walesby (St Mary) and Walesby Old Church (All Saints).
+St Peter's Church is part of the Walesby Group of Parishes which comprises Brookenby (St Michael and All Angels), Claxby by Normanby (St Mary), Kirmond le Mire (St Martin), North Willingham (St Thomas), Stainton le Vale (St Andrew), Tealby (All Saints), Walesby (St Mary) and Walesby Old Church (All Saints).
 The incumbent was The Revd John Carr from 2001 to 2017; following his retirement the group is currently in interregnum.
 The associate priest is The Revd Elaine Turner.